carlosp420/nymphalidae_diversification/MS.md

 estimates.
 Different trees produced diversification rates ranging from high values to almost zero for the same clade, and both significant rate increase and decrease in some clades.
-Only three out of 13 significant shifts found on the maximum credibility tree were consistent across most of the sampled trees.
+Only three out of 13 significant shifts found on the maximum clade credibility tree were consistent across most of the sampled trees.
 Among these, we found accelerated diversification for Ithomiini butterflies.
 We used the binary speciation and extinction model (BiSSE) and found that a hostplant shift to Solanaceae is responsible for the increased diversification rate in Ithomiini, congruent with the diffuse cospeciation hypothesis.
-Our results show that taking phylogenetic uncertainty into account when estimating diversification rate shifts is of great importance, and relying on the maximum credibility tree alone can potentially give erroneous results.
+Our results show that taking phylogenetic uncertainty into account when estimating diversification rate shifts is of great importance, and relying on the maximum clade credibility tree alone can potentially give erroneous results.

 **Keywords:** diversification analysis, MEDUSA, BiSSE, speciation rate, insect-hostplant dynamics